David-Avila/dCommands/README.md

 # Rules
-Since I have only been making this for an afternoon a haven't been able to make the program smart enough, so, there are some rules, that way the app will behave as expected.
+Since I have only been making this for a couple of days I haven't been able to make the program smart enough, so, there are some rules, that way the app will behave as expected.
 * There should be NO spaces at the beginning of a line.